 Prepare your puppy for the future!
-Our groomer Juliette is very patient with puppies, but if the first time we see a puppy for grooming, they are matted and unprepared, it may end up being a stressful visit.
+Our groomer Madison is very patient with puppies, but if the first time we see a puppy for grooming, they are matted and unprepared, it may end up being a stressful visit.
 This first visit shapes the way your puppy feels about grooming for the rest of their life!

 What can be done?

 Helping your puppy to be relaxed and feel comfortable with grooming starts on day one.
 Training for grooming should be a part of every puppy’s early life lessons along with socialisation and basic obedience.
 We have put together some training tips to get you started.

 Training tips to set your puppy up for a stress-free grooming future

 Grooming and handling should be part of your everyday puppy training.
 Unfortunately you can’t sit your dog down and explain to them the benefits of being groomed.
 As a result of this, grooming can be something that causes them stress if they have not been desensitised to the processes and “tools” of grooming.

 Training should consist of short frequent sessions with plenty of praise and treats!
 The attention span of your puppy is not very long at this stage.
 Training a puppy is a slow and steady process and is not going to happen overnight as it requires time and patience from everyone in the family.
 Putting in the groundwork now will definitely set your pup up for a confident and stress-free future.

 - Find a quiet place away from distractions for training

 - Choose a time that you are not stressed or rushed and your puppy is a little tired and a little hungry.

 - Teach the “stand” command.
 Start with your pup sitting, facing you.
 Have a treat in front of their nose and give the command “stand” while pulling the treat towards you and away from the pup’s nose.
 As their bottom leaves the ground, direct the treat towards the ground slightly.
 This will make them move forward and stand to try and reach for the treat (rather than jump for it).
 Once they are standing and still, say “yes” and reward with a treat.